 If a formatter is specified, it is used to format the record.
 The record is then written to the stream with a trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
+If exception information is present, it is formatted using traceback.print\exception and appended to the stream.
 If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.

-avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object> Allows modifying the sys.stdout/sys.stderr class avocado.core.output.StdOutput Bases: object
+avocado.core.output.STD\OUTPUT = <avocado.core.output.StdOutput object> Allows modifying the sys.stdout/sys.stderr class avocado.core.output.StdOutput close()